 Can we tell if a flight is wet-leased?

 The short answer, at least for the air traveller, will be yes as the branding and livery of the aircraft will be different, maybe even the aircraft model used will be different to the type that was booked.
-These are things that passengers may notice but for the airline the flight operation may appear just as any other flight in the schedule.
+These are things that passengers could notice, but for the airline the flight operation may appear just as any other flight in the schedule.
 It will carry the same airline code and may be operating to a schedule that the airline has flown for years.
 This seamless integration is one of the attractions.

-This isn’t to say there is no requirement for wet lease aircraft.
-One feature of the current environment, while demand is weak, is the need to operate smaller aircraft.
-Qantas has wet-leased three E-190’s in order to operate some domestic routes which would previously have been operated with much larger 737-800’s.
-This is typical of the way that wet lease aircraft can provide airlines network flexibility as and when they require it.
+With wet lease aircraft generally providing additional capacity as needed, the immediate effect of the pandemic was to severely impact the wet lease market.
+Airlines parked numerous aircraft in storage or kept them under-utilised, while ACMI operators had a surplus of capacity.
+While demand was weak, airlines operated smaller aircraft.
+Qantas, for example, wet leased three E-190’s in order to operate some domestic routes which would previously have been operated with much larger 737-800’s.
+This is a typical example of the way that wet lease aircraft can provide airlines network flexibility as and when they require it.

 *Updated: 23.06.2021*